hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 <h4>Style</h4>

 The Carpentries, while sounding plural, is a singular entity.
 Therefore, when referring to The Carpentries, verbs should also be singular, e.g. *'The Carpentries is ...'*.
 The correct title for the merged organisation is **The Carpentries**.
 However, you can use terminology such as *'A Carpentries workshop ...'*.

+<h4>The Carpentries in the Literature</h4>

+Software Carpentry and Data Carpentry have been featured in many publications, and some members of the Carpentries community have written materials about our workshops, our history, and our impact.
+See our <a href="{{site.url}}/citations/">citations page</a> for a list.